yanivbarlev/test1/prd.md

 - Generate a sitemap.xml file with URLs for all pages (e.g., index.html, zoom-download.html).

 ### 6.3 Placeholder Content
+- Use placeholder images (`images/placeholder-600x400.jpg` for large featured images, `images/placeholder-50x50.jpg` for small icons where specific images are missing, like Discord or Dropbox in related sections).
-- Use placeholder images (e.g., gray rectangles) for software icons and featured images.
+- Use specific images (e.g., `images/zoom.png`) where available for main product images and related software icons.
 - Use placeholder text for descriptions (e.g., "Description for Zoom goes here…").

 ## 7. Legal Setup